-On the Oracle Integration dashboard, you can see how your running integrations are processing messages, such as how many messages have been received and processed, how many successful messages and errors have occurred, and the overall success rate.
+The Monitor Integrations page enables you to view the message processing status of your running integrations, such as how many messages have been received and processed, how many successful messages and errors have occurred, and how many messages have been aborted.
 Only activated integrations are listed on this page by default.
 Using the appropriate filter, you can also view data for inactive integrations.

 - In the navigation pane, click Home >

 Monitoring > Integrations

-> Integrations.A list of running integrations appears, along with processing information about the number of messages received, the number of messages processed, the number of successful messages, and the number of failed messages.
-Up to 80 activated integrations can be displayed.
-If the integration you are looking for is not displayed among the 80, use the search facility.
+> Integrations.A list of active integrations appears by default, along with processing information about the number of messages received, the number of messages processed, the number of successful messages, the number of failed messages, and the number of aborted messages.
 For scheduled integrations, navigation links are provided that take you to the Schedule and Future Runs page.

 - From the link, select the time window, integration status, or integration style

 (pattern) for which to search for integrations.You can also specify a custom time range in the Time Window section with which to filter the search for integrations with the From and To buttons at the bottom.
 This functionality also exists on other monitoring pages such as the Track Instances or Errors page.
 See Step 3 of Track Business Identifiers in Integrations During Runtime for details.

 - Click numbers in the Received, Processed, Succeeded, and Aborted columns to access the Track Instances page.

 - Click numbers in the Errored column to access the Errors page.

 - For scheduled integrations (identified by ), you can perform the following tasks: